hardcamls/zprize/msm-pippenger-controller.md

 ---
 layout: default
 title: Pippenger Controller
+category: msm
+subcategory: design
 ---

 # Pippenger controller

 The key computation of the pippenger algorithm is adding each input coefficient to a value stored in RAM (also called a bucket).
 This would be trivial except for the latency of the point adder, which is over 200 clock cycles.

 Naively, if a coefficient needs to be added to a bucket that is currently in